chrislam82/flask_practise_project/README.md

 **Things to complete at a later date:**

-	Need to cover testing and deployment clearly (Did not complete since primary purpose is understanding how websites work)
+	Need to cover testing and deployment clearly (Did go over in detail since primary purpose is understanding how websites work)

-	Attach other web based projects to the side